 Submission Guidelines

-Applied Economics Teaching Resources (AETR) is an online, open access, and peer-reviewed journal.
-The aim of the journal is to provide an inclusive outlet for research, teaching and Extension education scholarship encompassing but not limited to research articles, case studies, classroom games, commentaries, experiential learning, and pedagogy.
-The goal is to support and advance teaching and Extension education within the scholarly areas of agricultural and applied economics, and agribusiness economics and management.
+Applied Economics Teaching Resources (AETR) is an online, open-access, peer reviewed journal.
+The journal provides an inclusive outlet for research, teaching, and Extension education scholarship encompassing but not limited to research articles, case studies, classroom games, commentaries, experiential learning, and pedagogy.
+The goal is to support and advance teaching and Extension education within the scholarly areas of agricultural and applied economics and agribusiness economics and management.
 AETR seeks to publish articles that are diverse in both scope and authorship.
 It serves as a platform for addressing and contributing to our understanding of important societal issues, including inequality and discrimination, as well as how shifts in pedagogy (e.g., growing reliance on remote and hybrid learning modalities) may impact accessibility and inclusion.

-The journal is online and open access through Agecon Search.
-All submissions are double-blind peer-reviewed and held to the high standards exhibited in the agricultural and applied economics profession.
-The scope of the journal extends to teaching and education contributions and materials for undergraduate and graduate education, as well as Extension and adult education.
+The journal is online and open-access.
+All articles are archived through AgEcon Search.
+All submissions are double-blind peer reviewed and held to the high standards exhibited in the agricultural and applied economics profession.
+The scope of the journal extends to teaching and education contributions and materials for undergraduate and graduate education as well as Extension and adult education.
 AETR seeks the following types of contributions:

 - Teaching and Extension education scholarship and research

-- Classroom and field educational innovation(s) (e.g. classroom games, online teaching tools, Extension applications, decision aides, experiential learning activities, and other interactive learning innovations)
+- Classroom and field educational innovations (e.g., classroom games, online teaching tools, Extension applications, decision aids, experiential learning activities, and other interactive learning innovations)

-The journal has a managing editor and an editorial board consisting of six AAEA members from the AAEA sections in Agribusiness Economics and Management (AEM); Teaching, Learning, and Communications (TLC); Extension Section (EXT); and at large.
-The journal, as well as any supplementary material are distributed through AgEcon Search.
-Authors will be able to track impacts through both anonymous, open-access downloads on AgEconSearch and controlled access to instructor downloads of teaching notes and supplementary materials that are reported to authors at the end of each calendar year.
+The journal has two managing editors and an editorial board consisting of six AAEA members from the AAEA sections in Agribusiness Economics and Management (AEM); Teaching, Learning, and Communications (TLC); Extension Section (EXT); and at large.
+The journal and any supplementary materials are distributed through the AETR web page and AgEcon Search.
+Authors will be able to track impacts through both anonymous, open-access downloads on AgEconSearch and controlled access to instructor downloads of teaching notes and supplementary materials, which are reported to authors at the end of each calendar year.

-Thank-you for choosing to submit your manuscript to AETR.
+Thank you for choosing to submit your manuscript to AETR.
 Following the instructions below will ensure that we have everything required for consideration, so your manuscript can move through the peer review in a timely process.
 Please take the time to read through the instructions before submitting your manuscript.
 For the initial submission of a manuscript, we are more relaxed on the formatting of the manuscript, but a submission should include at least a cover letter, title page, and manuscript.
-Subsequent submission will require that the manuscript be formatted per the additional guidelines outlined below.
+Supplementary materials and teaching notes should be submitted as separate documents.
+Subsequent submission will require that the manuscript be formatted per the additional guidelines outlined below and following the author checklist.

 1.1 Guidelines and Review Process